bredd/byu-itc-252.github.io/Extra/Lab5.md

 4. Run the MemoryMountain executable.
     a.
 For Linux, download the executable [from here](LinuxMemoryMountain.zip).
     b.
 Or, if you prefer, build from [the source files](MemoryMountainSource.zip).
-4. Run the MemoryMountain from the command line and pipe the results into a .csv file using the ">" command. e.g., `MemoryMountain.exe > data.csv`
+4. Run the MemoryMountain from a Linux command line and pipe the results into a .csv file using the ">" command. e.g., `./MemoryMountain > data.csv`
     * Be patient.
 On a fast processor it takes about a minute.
 It could take longer on a slower machine
 5. The result is a table of numbers.
 Open the .csv file you created using Microsoft Excel, OpenOffice Calc, or another package capable of making 3D charts.
 You can also use [Google Sheets](https://docs.google.com/spreadsheets) but it's only capable of 2D charts.
 6. Create a 3D graph of the data (or 2D if necessary).
 Include that graph in your writeup.
 Here are instructions for how to do it in Excel.